Litibe/Python__OCR_P12/README.md

 1. Why

-   Elaborer un système CRM sécurisé interne à l'entreprise EpicEvents.
-Une partie Fronted gérée avec Django Admin et une partie Backend avec la gestion de points de terminaison API.
+   Develop a secure CRM system internal to the company EpicEvents.
+A Fronted part managed with Django Admin and a Backend part with API endpoint management.
-   3 Profils utilisateurs ont été créé : MANAGE - SALES - SUPPORT avec les différents niveaux d'accréditation
+   3 user profiles have been created: MANAGE - SALES - SUPPORT with different levels of accreditation

 2. Getting Started